rfrazier716/rfrazier716.github.io/posts/taking-jeff-pattons-passionate-product-leadership-course.rst

 The classic user story template goes: “As XXX, I want to YYY so that ZZZ,” and Jeff would be the first to tell you that template is more of a guideline than anything.
 But during office hours, somebody asked: “Bots consume our APIs; how do we write user stories around them?”
 The answer: anthropomorphic personification (something I’ve only ever heard of in the context of Discworld).

-Effectively, the bot takes the user's role,  and you personify it as though it was a living thing (“as a logger I want to query data YYY so that ZZZ.”
+Effectively, the bot takes the user's role,  and you personify it as though it was a living thing.
 It may work for you, it may not, but I thought it was a clever observation regardless.

 Strategy
 =========

 Where You will Play and How you Will Win
 `````````````````````````````````````````
-There’s a slew of books on product strategy you can read; one of the more famous is Richard Rumelt’s Good Strategy/Bad Strategy [LINK http://goodbadstrategy.com/].
+There’s a slew of books on product strategy; one of the more famous is Richard Rumelt’s Good Strategy/Bad Strategy [LINK http://goodbadstrategy.com/].
 While I like the book, especially the concept of a strategic kernel, I’ll be the first to admit that it is **dense** and can be a slog to get through.

 Jeff offered a “cheat sheet” phrase for thinking of strategy: Where you’ll play and how you’ll win.
 * Where You’ll Play - Your strategy should identify and focus on a specific market, user persona, and problems you’re addressing.